Center for Integrated Research Computing

 372 nodes, 8,972 CPU cores, 44 TB RAM, 420 TeraFLOPS

 The BlueHive cluster is CIRC's primary Linux cluster for demanding computations, which provides approximately 420 TFLOPS of computing capacity.
 This system consists of 372 nodes with a high-speed, low-latency, InfiniBand interconnect.
-The most recent addition to the BlueHive Cluster houses 2 x 12-core Intel Ivy Bridge processors (for a total of 24 cores per node), and ranges in memory from 64 GB to 512 GB.
-A number of the 64 GB nodes have two dedicated coprocessing cards, including NVIDIA's K20X (Kepler) GPUs and Intel Phi 5110P accelerators.
-In addition, some nodes of the cluster are dedicated to running “big data” analytics applications, such as Hadoop, with 112 TB of dedicated local storage and a total of 384 GB of RAM.
+The most recent addition to the BlueHive Cluster houses dual-processor systems up to 48 cores per node and ranges in memory from 128 GB to 3 TB.
+A number of compute nodes have two dedicated coprocessing cards, including NVIDIA's K80 (Kepler) and V100 (Volta) GPUs.
+In addition, some nodes of the cluster are dedicated to running “big data” analytics applications, such as Hadoop and Spark.
 The entire cluster is equipped with rear-door heat exchangers to leverage additional power and cooling savings, provided by the Blue Gene/Q.

 The entire BlueHive cluster has an InfiniBand-attached storage system providing almost 4.5 PB of configurable raw disk within a GPFS file system.
-84 nodes with varying capacity have been integrated into the BlueHive cluster for faculty investigators who have purchased additional priority-based compute capacity for the environment.
+120 nodes with varying capacity have been integrated into the BlueHive cluster for faculty investigators who have purchased additional priority-based compute capacity for the environment.
 CIRC runs the SLURM resource scheduler and queuing system to optimize usage and to support multiple users of the BlueHive Linux cluster environment.
-Additionally, users have access to an NX-based technology to connect to BlueHive using a resumable GUI interface.
+Additionally, users have access to a browser-based technology to connect to BlueHive using a resumable web browser interface.

-- Access to high-performance computing and data analytic systems
+- Access to high-performance computing and data analytics systems

 - Research collaboration